 Unlike other recreational sports, beer pong has minimal investment cost with maximum enjoyment, and partiers can play this game in the comfort of their own homes.
 Some cups, some balls, a beer pong table (or any flat playing surface), of course, the beer, and the good times will flow.

-The only thing that remains is deciding what version of beer pong will be played.
-Players usually go by the most common version of pong.
+The only thing that remains is deciding which version of beer pong will be played.
+Players usually go by the most common version of beer pong.
 Some other versions require more complicated setups, and some have very few rules.
 However, all involve drinking and competitiveness.
 What’s more fun than that?

 The game has a tendency to become a little rowdy and raucous.
 There is also the potential for cheating.
 After all, if the purpose is to drink, it’s not much fun if your talent at making shots forces the other team to drink all the shots, now is it?
 The answer really rests on how competitive the players are and whether winning or drinking is more entertaining.

-Since its birth, beer pong has grown to range from a recreational drinking game to a competitive sport.
-In the world of the competitive tournament, shocking as it might seem, the alcohol has taken a back seat to the monetary rewards.
+Since its birth, beer pong has grown from being a recreational drinking game to a competitive sport.
+In the world of the competitive tournament, shocking as it might seem, the alcohol has taken a back seat to monetary rewards.

 Beer Pong Today

-Do you remember how beer pong was 8 years ago?
-Not something mentioned often but it’s worth the thought.
-Sure, some of us might still think “college party” or “backyard picnic” but in actuality, beer pong has come a long way.
-This sport came from a well-known game to a full-fledged sport.
+Do you remember how beer pong was like 8 years ago?
+It’s not something mentioned often but it’s worth a thought.
+Sure, some of us might still think of a “college party” or a “backyard picnic”, but in actuality, beer pong has come a long way.
+This sport went from being a well-known game to a full-fledged sport.
 Want to brush up on your beer pong knowledge?
 Then you better read this!

 On a smaller scale, there are a lot of local bars and communities forming their own beer pong leagues and hosting tournaments as well.
 Even these local games have prizes and cash give away for the winners.
-Many of the players at these games will use more water to play with instead of all beer to keep the skill level up during a game.
+Many of the players at these games will use water to play instead of beer to keep their skills sharp during the game.

 Burgers, dogs, and beer pong anyone?
 Folks who tailgate at big events such as football games, performances, etc. will set up and play a game of beer pong.
-The game has become pretty common at these occasions.
+The game has become pretty common on these occasions.
 For some individuals, beer pong has turned into a ritual when they go tailgating.
-Some have even made their own personal tables with their favorite team on them.
+Some have even made their own personal tables with their favorite teams pictured on them.

 Beer pong is even being played on late-night TV with Jimmy Fallon with big stars like Kelly Ripa, Lucy Liu, Jessica Alba, and even Betty White.
 I even watched an infomercial at Wild West deals and the main feature item was a beer pong table.
-People upload there beer pong game videos all the time on youtube showing off their skills and custom made tables.
+People upload their beer pong game videos all the time on youtube, showing off their skills and custom-made tables.

-This sport has come a long way since college.
+This sport has come a long way.
 You can get professionally made tables that are regulation size.
 These tables are also portable and fold up nicely.
-They make special cups, balls with logos on them, tee shirts, and all sorts of apparel so you can support your favorite sport.
+There are special cups, balls with logos on them, tee shirts, and all sorts of apparel with a beer pong theme.
 Like I said before, things have definitely changed!